THE GRACE OF JESUS CHRIST

 That story helps illustrate our redemption.
 When Adam disobeyed God in the Garden of Eden he incurred the death sentence upon the human race.
 It defiled our relationship with God and rendered us helpless against sin.
 But that’s when Jesus appeared amidst the sea of humanity.
 Apart from any defilement, Jesus lived, died, and took our place on the Cross to secure our salvation.
 And today, his hand of grace stretches toward man, pulls him from the waters, and He says, “Whoever believes in the Son has eternal life” (John 3:36).

 Now that’s grace!
-We didn’t deserve to have the Lord of glory sacrifice his life for ours, but He did.
+We didn’t deserve to have the Lord of Glory sacrifice his life for ours, but He did.
 And here is what it demonstrated.
 Christ’s willingness to rescue mankind shows us that his grace is greater than our sins.
 It’s greater than our transgressions.
 And it’s greater than our iniquities.
 And grace is our foremost need from God.
 There is nothing in life that surpasses our need for God’s grace.
 I want to explain why that is so.

 I. God’s Grace is Man’s Foremost Need

 When Adam trespassed against God, mankind suffered horrific consequences.
 As I mentioned, the primary consequence was the infection of sin.
 Sin defiled us morally, spiritually, and physically—nothing was left untouched.
 And when our body, soul, and spirit were infected with sin, we had nothing left to counteract it.
-Theologians call this total depravity.
+Theologians call this “total depravity.”
 Those two words are ominous, aren’t they?
 Total depravity!
 Let me describe what that means:

 In regard to our soul Jeremiah 17:9 says, “The heart is deceitful above all things, and desperately sick; who can understand it?”

-In regard to our body, Jesus said in John 6:63 that “the flesh counts for nothing” [NIV].
+In regard to our body Jesus said in John 6:63 that “the flesh counts for nothing” [NIV].

 In regard to our mind, Romans 8:7—8 characterizes the sinner’s mind this way: “For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
 (8) Those who are in the flesh cannot please God.”

 That describes total depravity.
 But total depravity doesn’t mean it is impossible for sinners to show kindness or practice benevolence.
 Not at all!
 Many sinners have lived in philanthropic ways.
 Total depravity is not about man’s ability to extend kindness; it is about our inability to cleanse our innate sinful nature.
 Sin has corrupted the core of our being and enslaved us to its demands.
-And no amount of good works can reverse, repeal, or restore our wellbeing.
+And no amount of good works can reverse, repeal, or restore our original righteousness.

 (Example) We could take the supreme characteristics from all the holy men of history and place those virtues into one individual, and they would still “fall short of the glory of God.”
 For example, we could take Abraham’s faith, Noah’s obedience, Moses’ meekness, Daniel’s devotion, Paul’s passion, and John’s love and infuse these qualities into one person, and yet the essence of that person would remain morally depraved.

-The Bible makes it clear that man is polluted with sin and unable to live up to God’s standard of righteousness:
+The Bible makes it clear that man is polluted with sin and unable to live up to God’s standard of righteousness.

 David said in Psalm 51:5, “Behold, I was brought forth in iniquity, and in sin did my mother conceive me.”